benhur07b/benhur07b.github.io/_posts/2020-11-29-get-data-from-dpwh-qgis.md

     twitter: /img/posts/2020-11-29-get-data-from-dpwh-qgis/main.png
 ---

-*DISCLAIMER: I don't condone getting private data or any sensitive data.*
+*DISCLAIMER: I don't condone getting, accessing, or hacking private data or any sensitive data.*

 DPWH or the Department of Public Works and Highways has [GIS Web Apps for [Roads and Bridges Inventory](https://www.dpwh.gov.ph/dpwh/gis/rbi), [Road Traffic Information](https://www.dpwh.gov.ph/dpwh/gis/rti), and [Detailed Bridge Inventory](https://www.dpwh.gov.ph/dpwh/gis/dbi).
 If you take a peek at these web apps, you will notice that these are hosted on an ArcGIS Map and Feature Servers.
 The layers in these servers, when not set to private, can be accessed from outside clients such as QGIS.
 Here's how: